briansunter/graph/site/src/content/logseq/notetaking-with-ai.md

 I have a lot of work → Tengo mucho trabajo.
 GPT-3 is the best AI system ever → _____.”

-And it will k to translate the sentence into Spanish.
+And it will know to translate the sentence into Spanish.

 According to studies, it can generate "news articles" on a given topic that humans can barely distinguish as being written by AI.

 It can do many different things, given a "prompt," just an English language description of what you want to do.

-Most AI until  has focused on analysis, but I'm excited by the generative capabilities of new AI like GPT-3.
+Most AI until now has focused on analysis, but I'm excited by the generative capabilities of new AI like GPT-3.

 Using the [OpenAI Fine Tuning API](https://beta.openai.com/docs/guides/fine-tuning),we can build very powerful "prompts"